 On Being A Peacetime U.S. Navy Corpsman

-THREE STORIES - My first experience of the importance of my job happened two weeks into Hospital Corpsman Training School.
-This was five minutes that changed my
+My first experience on the importance of my job happened two weeks into classroom training.
+It was five minutes that changed my life for ever!

-"YOU HIT THE BEACH JUST LIKE A MARINE DOES and they will affectionately call you "Doc" because YOU are the only medical personnel in battle fighting side by side with them." he said as he began to limp back and forth in front of us.
+"YOU HIT THE BEACH JUST LIKE A MARINE DOES and they will affectionately call you "Doc" because YOU are the only medical personnel in battle fighting side by side with them." he yelled at us limping back and forth in front of us.

 We All Sit In Stunned Silence

 Eventually most of us sheepishly and reluctantly shuffled out of class.
 Some just sat stone faced in their chairs the entire break time.
 Outside we all just silently stared at the ground not speaking.
-The only sound were the shoes of the ones stepping on cigarette butts.
+The only sound were the souls of the shoes stepping on asphalt crunching out their cigarette butts.

 From that moment on I took being a Corpsman A LOT more seriously.
-I tried harder, I studied harder and when I graduated and reported to my duty station, I stayed after my shift to make sure my patient would be cared for properly and you don't get overtime pay for that in the military.
-I put my heart and my soul into my job while I STILL proudly let anyone I know that I AM A US NAVY HOSPITAL CORPSMAN!
+I tried harder, I studied harder and when I had graduated, then reported to my duty station at the ICU wing on 4North in Camp Pendleton Naval Hospital, California.
+I would stay after my shift many a time to make sure my patient would be cared for properly.

 She was my age, Latina, almost seven months pregnant and had complained of a headache when she arrived in the E.R. but then dramatically "stroked out" right there in front of the staff while they scrambled to just keep her breathing.
 A ventilator was instantly hooked up to her and an hour later here was our patient, actually TWO patients, presented to us in the M.I.C.U. at Camp Pendleton Naval Hospital.
 She was dead.
 Out.
 Brainwaves flat lining dead.
 But baby was still alive.
 Just too soon to birth.